-- RSAENH is supported on Windows 7 (in a single-user environment). - RSAENH operates in FIPS mode of operation only when used with the FIPS approved Windows 7 Code Integrity (ci.dll) validated to FIPS 140-2 under Cert. #1327 operating in FIPS mode and Microsoft Windows 7 Kernel Mode Cryptographic Primitives Library (cng.sys) validated to FIPS 140-2 under Cert. #1328 operating in FIPS mode - RSAENH provides no user authentication.
+- RSAENH is supported on Windows Server 2008 R2 (in a single-user environment). - RSAENH operates in FIPS mode of operation only when used with Windows Server 2008 R2 Code Integrity (ci.dll) validated to FIPS 140-2 under Cert. #1334 operating in FIPS mode and Microsoft Windows Server 2008 R2 Kernel Mode Cryptographic Primitives Library (cng.sys) validated to FIPS 140-2 under Cert. #1335 operating in FIPS mode. - RSAENH provides no user authentication.
 Roles are assumed implicitly.
-The authentication provided by the Windows 7 operating system is not in the scope of the validation. - RSAENH is only in its Approved mode of operation when FIPS approved security functions are used and Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - RSAENH operates in its FIPS mode of operation only when one of the following DWORD registry values is set to 1: - HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FIPSAlgorithmPolicy\Enabled - HKLM\SYSTEM\CurrentControlSet\Policies\Microsoft\Cryptography\Configuration\SelfTestAlgorithms - All the services provided by the RSAENH DLL are available to the User and Crypto-officer roles. - Keys created within RSAENH by one user are not accessible to any other user via RSAENH. - When operating this module under Windows 7, the following algorithms are Approved security functions and can be used in FIPS mode: - FIPS-approved algorithms: Triple-DES (Cert. #846), AES (Cert. #1168), SHA-1, SHA-256, SHA-384, SHA-512 (SHS Cert. #1081), HMAC SHA-1, HMAC SHA-256, HMAC SHA-384, HMAC SHA-512 (HMAC Cert. #673), RSA (Cert. #557 and #559) and SP800-90 AES-256 based counter mode DRBG (Cert. #23).
-RSAENH also provides the required self-tests for these FIPS-approved algorithms. - RSAENH also implements the following non-Approved algorithm allowed in FIPS mode: - RSA for Key Transport (key wrapping; key establishment methodology provides between 80 and 256 bits of encryption strength) - RSAENH supports the following non-FIPS approved algorithms: DES, RC4, RC2, MD2, MD4, and MD5; these algorithms may not be used when operating the module in a FIPS compliant manner.
+The authentication provided by the Windows Server 2008 R2 operating system is not in the scope of the validation. - RSAENH is only in its Approved mode of operation when FIPS approved security functions are used and Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - RSAENH operates in its FIPS mode of operation only when one of the following DWORD registry values is set to 1: - HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FIPSAlgorithmPolicy\Enabled - HKLM\SYSTEM\CurrentControlSet\Policies\Microsoft\Cryptography\Configuration\SelfTestAlgorithms - All the services provided by the RSAENH DLL are available to the User and Crypto-officer roles. - Keys created within RSAENH by one user are not accessible to any other user via RSAENH. - When operating this module under Windows Server 2008 R2, the following algorithms are Approved security functions and can be used in FIPS mode: - FIPS-approved algorithms: Triple-DES (Cert. #846), AES (Cert. #1168), SHA-1, SHA-256, SHA-384, SHA-512 (SHS Cert. #1081), HMAC SHA-1, HMAC SHA-256, HMAC SHA-384, HMAC SHA-512 (HMAC Cert. #687), RSA (Cert. #559 and #568) and SP800-90 AES-256 based counter mode DRBG (Cert. #23).
+RSAENH also provides the required self-tests for these FIPS-approved algorithms. - RSAENH also implements the following non-Approved algorithm allowed in FIPS mode: - RSA Key Transport (key wrapping; key establishment methodology provides between 80 and 256 bits of encryption strength) - RSAENH supports the following non-FIPS approved algorithms: DES, RC4, RC2, MD2, MD4, and MD51; these algorithms may not be used when operating the module in a FIPS compliant manner.